alanlivio/predict360user/README.md

 ## A note on maintainance

 This repository was born as part of UK EPSR SpheryStream project.
-Its maintainance is limited by the time and the resources of a research project.
-Even if I would like to automate all 360 user prediction models, I do not have the time to maintain the whole body of automation that a well maintained package deserves.
+Its maintenance is limited by a research project's time and resources.
+Even if I would like to automate all 360 user prediction models, I do not have the time to maintain the whole body of automation that a well-maintained package deserves.
 Any help is very welcome.
-A quick guide to interacting with this repository:
+Here is a quick guide to interacting with this repository:

 * If you find a bug, please open an issue, and I will fix it as soon as I can.
 * If you want to request a new feature, please open an issue, and I will consider it as soon as I can.
-* If you want to contribute yourself, please open an issue first, let's discuss objective, plan a proposal, and open a pull request to act on it.
+* If you want to contribute yourself, please open an issue first, we discuss the objective, plan a proposal, and open a pull request to act on it.

-If you would like to be involved further in the development of this repository, please contact me directly at: aguedes dot at ucl dot ac dot uk.
+If you would like to be involved further in the development of this repository, please get in touch with me directly: aguedes at ucl dot ac dot uk.

 ## References